learning-zone/javascript-basics/README.md

  console.log(isString(ltrlStr)); // true
  console.log(isString(objStr)); // true
 ```
-#### Q. What is typical use case for anonymous function in JavaScript ?
+#### Q. What is typical use case for anonymous function in JavaScript?

 Anonymous functions basically used in following scenario.

-1. No name is needed if function is only used in one place, then there is no need to add a name to function.
+a.)
+No name is needed if function is only used in one place, then there is no need to add a name to function.

 Let's take the example of setTimeout function